Sidex71/ULMnet/README.md

 #> No vignettes found by browseVignettes("ULM")
 ```

+## Dependencies

+This package depends on the following packages: Seurat (\>= 3.0.0),
+decoupleR, tidyverse, dplyr, stringr, igraph, ggraph, tidygraph,
+ggplot2, magrittr, tibble All the dependencies might be installed
+alongside the package.

 ## Example

 This is a quick example which shows how to infer physical cell-cell